JakovTomasic/no-headache.nix/doc/dev.md

 These are some of my notes for commands and options used in the development of the project.

+## Changing devshell

+When you change anything from the dev shell you need to exit current shells and re-enter them.
+That'll trigger a rebuild.
+On a build, all files are copied to nix store and used there so changing e.g. default.nix won't take effect until you rebuild the shell.

 ## Basic run

 how to start a VM only using nix (no nixos host needed):